 The Group is also aware of risks relating to social and environmental issues.
 The details are reported to the Sustainability Committee (chaired by the president and Group CEO of Nomura Real Estate Holdings), which is made up of directors and others from Nomura Real Estate Holdings and Group companies.
-Important issues are reported to the Board of Directors, which deliberates on how to deal with them.
-In fiscal 2021, the committee discussed issues including the Group's Renewable Energy Policy and Sustainability Policy, reported three times to the Board of Directors, and was granted approval on one issue.
+Key issues are reported to the Board of Directors, which deliberates on how to deal with them.
+In fiscal 2022, the committee discussed issues including the Group's Renewable Energy Policy and Sustainability Policy and reported three times to the Board of Directors.

+Issues reported

+- Renewable Energy Procurement Policy

+- Revised Procurement Guidelines

-Issues reported Renewable Energy Policy Formulation of the Sustainability Policy First-half activity results and second-half policy, FY2020 environmental data and variance analysis report Issue approved • Formulation of the Nomura Real Estate Group Human Rights Policy
+- First-half activity results and second-half policy, FY2021 environmental data and variance analysis report

-□ Sustainability Management
+Sustainability Management